top of page

 Treatment options include regular monitoring if symptoms are mild, medications like hormonal therapy to manage bleeding, and surgical options such as myomectomy or hysterectomy.
 About 30% of women with symptomatic fibroids may ultimately require surgery.

-Treating these cancers involves a strategic combination of surgery, radiation, and chemotherapy, tailored to the cancer's stage and type.
+Treating these cancers involves a strategic combination of surgery, radiation, and chemotherapy.
+This is tailored to the cancer's stage and type.
 For uterine cancer, treatment typically begins with a hysterectomy, potentially followed by radiation therapy to eliminate any remaining cancer cells.
 In contrast, managing cervical cancer may involve a loop electrosurgical excision procedure (LEEP) for early detection, followed by surgery or chemotherapy for more advanced stages.

 Common Maternity Conditions

-Bad obstetric history (BOH) refers to a pattern of adverse pregnancy outcomes, such as recurrent miscarriages, stillbirths, preterm births, or congenital anomalies.
+Bad obstetric history (BOH) refers to a pattern of adverse pregnancy outcomes.
+These can include recurrent miscarriages, stillbirths, preterm births, or congenital anomalies.
 Causes can include genetic factors, uterine abnormalities, hormonal imbalances, infections, and conditions like diabetes or hypertension.

 Managing BOH involves evaluating these causes through genetic counselling, hormonal treatments, or surgical interventions.
 Close monitoring and a multidisciplinary approach are essential to optimize outcomes in subsequent pregnancies.